UjjwalSemwal/OIBSIP-data-analyst-Wine-Quality-Prediction/Readme.md

 The Random Forest model used in this app is trained on the Wine Quality Dataset to predict the quality of wine based on its features.
 Random Forest is an ensemble learning method that operates by constructing a multitude of decision trees at training time and outputting the class that is the mode of the classes (classification) or mean prediction (regression) of the individual trees.

 ## About
-This project is created and maintained by Ansh Gupta.
+This project is created and maintained by Ujjwal Semwal.
 Feel free to reach out with any questions or suggestions.